 The Pay Policy sets out the remuneration of the key staff.
-A Remuneration Committee is part of the Finance and Resources Committee, and each school also has its own Remuneration Committee.
-Teachers' Pay and Conditions standards are used as well as job evaluation and performance appraisal outcomes against targets.
+The Trust Board Remuneration Committee consider pay awards for all staff employed across the Trust in line with the Pay Policy.
+Teachers' Pay and Conditions standards are used as well as job evaluation and professional growth outcomes.
+This committee met 2 times in the year.